chandrasekhar4u/spring-ai-tutorial/Concepts.md

 - **Repetition & Frequency Penalties** are useful for making responses more natural.

+### 🔍 Sampling Controls Explained

+- **`Temperature `**
+    - Divide each logit by the temperature value.
+    - logit' = logit / temperature
+    - Apply softmax to get new probabilities.
+    - **`Temperature = 0.5`** → Sharper focus on most likely tokens
+          - The model becomes more deterministic, favoring high-probability words.
+    - **`Temperature = 1.5`** → More randomness and creativity
+          - The model explores less common words, producing more surprising outputs.

+- **`Top-p = 0.9`** → Only picks from top 90% cumulative probability
+  The model removes the long tail of unlikely tokens and chooses from the top few.

 | Token       | Original Prob | Temp = 0.5 | Temp = 1.5 | Top-p = 0.9 |
 |-------------|----------------|------------|------------|-------------|
 | **"the"**     | 0.30           | 0.45       | 0.20       | 0.33        |